orbitmines/archive/projects/Writing - 2025. A Universal Language.md

     // TODO: Allow for additional operations on .traverse/.last like .push_back, where we have pending for non-found values of .last yet
   }

-  // TODO: Rename to push?
-And composing for function initials?
+  // Compose for function initials?
   compose = (b: Ray): Ray => {
     // TODO: Alterations on original structure or on altered or on copy ..